OGGM/oggm/docs/shop.rst

 by applying the CERA-20C anomalies to the reference ERA5 for example (useful only in some circumstances).

+**When using these data, please refer to the original provider:**

+For example for ERA5:

+Hersbach, H., Bell, B., Berrisford, P., Biavati, G., Horányi, A., Muñoz Sabater, J., Nicolas, J., Peubey, C., Radu, R., Rozum, I., Schepers, D., Simmons, A., Soci, C., Dee, D., Thépaut, J-N. (2019):
+ERA5 monthly averaged data on single levels from 1979 to present.
+Copernicus Climate Change Service (C3S) Climate Data Store (CDS).
+(Accessed on < 01-12-2020 >), 10.24381/cds.f17050d7

 HISTALP
 ~~~~~~~

-If required by the user, OGGM can also automatically
-download and use the data from the `HISTALP`_ dataset (available only
+OGGM can also automatically download and use the data from the `HISTALP`_
-for the European Alps region, more details in [Chimani_et_al_2012]_.
+dataset (available only for the European Alps region, more details in [Chimani_et_al_2012]_.
 The data is available at 5' resolution (about 0.0833°) from 1801 to 2014.
 However, the data is considered spurious before 1850.
 Therefore, we
 recommend to use data from 1850 onwards.